06 Jun Saint Arnold Grand Cru Celebrates 25 Years of Brewing

 If you’re not interested in turning over a new leaf, and all you want to do is shake the Saint Arnold Grand Cru tree, you can find a pour from Sugar Land to Downtown, with places like Conservatory, Big Ben Tavern, and the Backyard Grill offering a taste.

 In addition, bottles can be found at finer Spec’s, Kroger, and HEB’s around the city amongst others.
+But, since it’s in bottles, be careful on your way home not to expose them to the sunlight.
+Here are 4 lies you may have been told about skunked beer.
 I found mine at HEB.
 Maybe Hop Drop will score some, and you can have it delivered to your door.
 Use code BEERCHRONICLE for 10% off your next order, and enjoy safely in the comfort of your own home.
 Or wherever you have it delivered to.

 Saint Arnold Grand Cru